fraserxu/fraserxu.github.io/_posts/2015-08-20-pdf-generation-on-the-web.md

 </script>
 ```

 This could solve the second problem, but the UX is even worse.
-We have two open two unnecessary windows just to generate one PDF.
+We have too open two unnecessary windows just to generate one PDF.
 The UX is totally unacceptable.
 Plus the user may want to generate serval PDF at the same time, which means we have to open lots of windows.

 Is there a way we can skip all of the windows?